strimzi/proposals/062-UseKRaft-feature-gate-promotion.md

 * JBOD support
   * Tracked in [strimzi/strimzi-kafka-operator#9437](https://github.com/strimzi/strimzi-kafka-operator/issues/9437)
   * Expected to be implemented in Apache Kafka 3.7.0.
-    The Strimzi implementation fill follow the release of Kafka 3.7.0 in Strimzi 0.40 or 0.41.
+    The Strimzi implementation will follow the release of Kafka 3.7.0 in Strimzi 0.40 or 0.41.

 ## Proposed timeline

-This proposal proposes the following timeline for the graduation of the `UseKRaft` feature gate:
+This proposal outlines the following timeline for the graduation of the `UseKRaft` feature gate:
 * Move to _beta_ phase and be enabled by default in Strimzi 0.40.0
 * Move to _GA_ phase and be permanently enabled in Strimzi 0.42.0

 It is worth noting that:
 * In addition to the `UseKRaft` feature gate, the KRaft clusters are enabled / disabled using the `strimzi.io/kraft` annotation.
-  As a result, moving the `UseKRaft` feature gate to _beta_ or _GA_ does not mean that all new Kafka clusters have to use KRaft or that this has any impact on existing ZooKeeper based clusters.
+  As a result, moving the `UseKRaft` feature gate to _beta_ or _GA_ does not mean that all new Kafka clusters have to use KRaft or that this has any impact on existing ZooKeeper-based clusters.
   KRaft will be applied only to the Kafka clusters with the right annotation.
 * Moving the `UseKRaft` feature to beta or GA does not mean we will drop support for ZooKeeper-based clusters.
   While moving the `UseKRaft` feature gate to _GA_ defines the earliest moment when support for ZooKeeper based clusters can be dropped, it is currently not expected to happen right after Strimzi 0.42 and this proposal does not establish any such plan.

-Moving the `UseKRaft` feature gate to _beta_ or _GA_ serves mainly the following purpose:
+Moving the `UseKRaft` feature gate to _beta_ or _GA_ serves mainly the following objectives:
-* Indicate the progress in Kraft implementation and improved production-readiness.
+* Signify the progress of the KRaft implementation and improvements in production-readiness.
-* Make it easier to run KRaft clusters without the need to enable any feature gate.
+* Simplify running KRaft clusters by eliminating the need to enable any feature gate.

 ## Proposed changes